apache/airflow/UPDATING.md

 This changes the behaviour if you previously explicitly provided `None` as a default value.
 If your code expects a `KeyError` to be thrown, then don't pass the `default_var` argument.

+### Deprecation chain function

+Bit operation like `>>` or `<<` are recommended for setting the dependency, which is easier to explain.
+The `airflow.utlis.helpers.chain` function is deprecated and will be removed in Airflow 2.0.

 ## Airflow 1.10.2

 ### DAG level Access Control for new RBAC UI